 It can make the offender vulnerable to pressure from criminal groups.

-Section 11-20 of the Act relating to the Norwegian Olympic and Paralympic Committee and Confederation of Sports (Norwegian language only) contains special provisions on the manipulation of sport competitions.
-It is a criminal offence not to report cases of such manipulation.
+Section 11-20 of the Act relating to the Norwegian Olympic and Paralympic Committee and Confederation of Sports (Norwegian only) contains special provisions on the manipulation of sporting events.
+It is a criminal offence not to report cases of manipulation.

 The Norwegian Football Association (NFF) has separate rules for players, coaches and referees.
-Among other things, they are subject to a duty of notification and a limitation of their right to bet on matches.
+For example, they are subject to a duty of notification and have limitied rights to bet on matches.